gambolputty33/terraform-beginner-bootcamp-2023/README.md

 `.terraform.tfstate.backup` is a file that contains the state of the previous state file.

+### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+You can also use the auto approve flag to skip the approve prompt. eg. `terraform apply -destroy -auto-approve`

 ### Terraform Directory

 The `.terraform` directory contains binaries of the Terraform providers.